VDA5050/VDA5050/VDA5050_EN.md

 The interaction between the mobile robot and the fleet control for 'COORDINATED_REPLANNING' zones shall be according to figure 17.

 The mobile robot shall choose one of the trajectories of all 'GRANTED' requests to the zone and set the corresponding `requestStatus`to 'GRANTED' while removing all other requests from its state.
-When receiving a response with `responseType` 'REVOKED', the mobile robot shall set the `requestStatus` to 'REVOKED' and not enter the 'COORDINATED_REPLANNING' zone.
+When receiving a response with `responseType` 'REVOKED', the mobile robot shall remove the request from its state and not enter the 'COORDINATED_REPLANNING' zone.
 When the `leaseExpiry` has passed, the `requestStatus` shall be set to 'EXPIRED' and the zone shall not be entered.
 If the mobile robot is already inside the 'RELEASE' zone when the `leaseExpiry` has passed or the request is 'REVOKED', it shall stop driving and report a warning.
 To continue, the mobile robot shall state a new request.

 ![Figure 17 Zone request behavior for a COORDINATED_REPLANNING zone.](./assets/request_coordinated_replanning_zone_replanning.png)
 >Figure 17 - Zone request behavior for a COORDINATED_REPLANNING zone.